 Tim helps manage Citizen's film production group.
 Recent Citizen film projects he has overseen include the Breathe Project, the NRDC Green Sports initiative, What I See, and an upcoming launch video for Fisker Automotive.
 Tim began his career as a documentary filmmaker and video journalist working for Australia's largest newspaper, the Sydney Morning Herald, and Australia's most visited news video website.
 Tim has produced a variety of film commercial work, news, and branded content.
 His ability to tell compelling stories has taken him around the world, frm a recent video about graffiti in Egypt during the revolution to producing a feature-length promotional documentary for the world's largest online work marketplace.
 Tim has also worked extensively with non-profits, helping them develop their video capabilities, including the Lung Cancer Foundation, and a film initiative for the Point Reyes National Seashore.

-account & social media coordinator
+account planner & social media coordinator

 Amalia was born in a bicultural home from Sweden, which sparked her passion for cultural investigation and comparison.
 Her passion led her to study Social Science at Internationella Engelska Gymnasium in Stockholm and then started her advertising path at Berghs School of Communication.
 She completed her undergraduate degree from the Academy of Art University in San Francisco majoring in Advertising with a focus in Strategy.